 - ENG 442 Teaching Second Language Writing

 - ENG 446 Teaching Second Language Reading

 - ENG 452 Second Language Curriculum Development and Assessment

+- ENG 463 Language Structure and Acquisition

+- ENG 472 Theory and Methods of TESOL

 Philosophy, BA

 The Philosophy major provides students with in-depth study of Western philosophy, from classical to modern eras.
 Emphasis is given to the development of critical thinking and writing skills.
 Students are encouraged to select a complementary second major or minor.